AwalaApp/specs/rs007-pohttp.md

 To deliver each parcel, the client MUST make a `POST` request to the HTTP URL corresponding to the node address, with the parcel as the body and the following headers:

-- `Content-Type` MUST be set to `application/vnd.relaynet.parcel`.
+- `Content-Type` MUST be set to `application/vnd.awala.parcel`.
-- If the client is a public gateway, `X-Relaynet-Gateway` MUST provide the target endpoint with its address using the request header `X-Relaynet-Gateway`.
-For example, `X-Relaynet-Gateway: https://gateway.humanitarian.org`.
+- If the client is a public gateway, `X-Awala-Gateway` MUST provide the target endpoint with its address using the request header `X-Awala-Gateway`.
+For example, `X-Awala-Gateway: https://gateway.humanitarian.org`.

 The server MUST respond with one of the following status codes: